parthenon-hpc-lab/parthenon/docs/sparse_boundary_communication.md

 A lot of this functionality could be replicated with `shared_ptr` I think, but it is somewhat useful for these objects to be able to exist on device (even though the reference counting doesn't work there).

 ## Sparse boundary communication tasks
-The tasks for sparse boundary communication pretty closely mirror the `bvals_in_one` tasks but allow for allocation and deallocation of the communication buffers and do not reference the `BoundaryVariable` associated classes.
+The tasks for sparse cell centered variable boundary communication pretty closely mirror the `bvals_in_one` tasks but allow for allocation and deallocation of the communication buffers and do not reference the `BoundaryVariable` associated classes.
+The `BndInfo` class is reused and a view of `BndInfo` is stored in `MeshData` for senders and receivers, `MeshData::send_bnd_info` and `MeshData::recv_bnd_info` respectively.
 We also add an object to `Mesh` mapping from communication channel key (denoted by a tuple{send_gid, receive_gid, var_name}) to the associated `CommBuffer` associated with that channel.
 We also add a map of object pools containing pools for various buffer sizes.
 ```c++
 using channel_key_t = std::tuple<int, int, std::string>;
 std::unordered_map<channel_key_t, CommBuffer<buf_pool_t<Real>::owner_t>> boundary_comm_map;